gabrielrowan/booknook_library/README.md

 - See what number the book is in a series (for example, Cursebound is the 2nd book of The Faebound Trilogy)
 - View a book's genre and any associated subgenres
 - Read the book's blurb
-- View its publication data and number of pages
+- View its publication date and number of pages
 - Virtually borrow the book!

 ![borrow-book-cursebound](https://github.com/user-attachments/assets/72b1484c-2801-4178-a641-fa5cc2d5b639)